smit4k/conversia/README.md

 - `/convert_document`: Convert documents to various formats.
 - `/convert_image`: Convert images between formats.
 - `/compress`: Compress files into different formats.
+- `/decompress`: Decompress a file
 - `/encrypt`: Encrypt files securely.
 - `/decrypt`: Decrypt encrypted files.
+- `/hash`: Generate a hash for a file
 - `/audio_meta`: Extract metadata from MP3 files.
 - `/about`: Learn more about Conversia.
 - `/help`: Shows all commands of Conversia